vdrvar/comp_vision_for_soda_bottles/README.md

 Key Components:

 /app Directory: Contains the Flask web service for image recognition.
-Users can upload images for prediction and view statistics. conv_net_comparison.ipynb: A Jupyter Notebook where two convolutional neural network architectures are compared, leading to the selection of the model used in the app.
+Users can upload images for prediction and view statistics.

+conv_net_comparison.ipynb: A Jupyter Notebook where two convolutional neural network architectures are compared, leading to the selection of the model used in the app.

 /Soda Bottles Directory: The dataset used for training and evaluation.

 /TVT_split Directory: Dataset split into training, validation, and test sets.
 Freshly split with one run of the notebook.

 Auxiliary Files: Various files supporting the project, including model weights, requirements.txt, and Dockerfile.

 1) Clone the Repository:
 git clone https://github.com/your-username/flask-image-recognition.git

-2)Navigate to the Project Directory: cd flask-image-recognition
+2) Navigate to the Project Directory: cd flask-image-recognition

 3) Build the Docker Image: